 Micromanagers want to “make things happen, now!” so they stick their fingers into everyone’s assignments.
 They may have built a commitment foundation where the team feels accountable for their achievements.
 But as soon as they make the decisions and treat the team members as drones, they’ve reverted to micromanaging.
 It’s difficult to keep your hands off people’s assignments when the sponsor is putting pressure on you about missed deadlines and budget overruns.
 But that is exactly the moment when you need the benefit of a project team that feels accountable for their achievements.
 Then they have some incentive to meet and, hopefully, exceed their assignments.

 When you succeed in each of these three Team Building Techniques Moments of Truth, you substantially increase the likelihood of project success.
 Each of the Team Building Techniques Moments of Truth involves both personal leadership techniques and sound project management processes.

 You can learn these processes and our proven project management methodology in our online courses with individual coaching and mentoring.
-You will practice every tool and technique you are learning in role-playing exercises with your instructor.
+You will practice every tool and technique you are learning in assignments and role-playing exercises with your instructor.
 Whenever you have a question or want to discuss a technique, you can telephone or e-mail your instructor and always get a response within 24 hours.
 You have as many live online meetings with your instructor as you need.